 Advisors have a variety of roles with an organization including a mentor, teacher, leader and follower.
-The advisor and students must have regular communication in order for the campus advisor to advise the organization on its day-to-day operations and activities.
 Ideally, the advisor assists the organization members and officers in staying in compliance university policies and applicable laws.
 Advisors should also assist student leaders in developing critical thinking skills in the areas of event planning, risk management, organization management, organization processes and ethical decision-making among other areas for personal development.

 It is understood at times the advisor may disagree with an organizational decision and/or activities, but decision-making and goal setting for the organization must remain in the hands of student membership.